RSCJacksonLab/landscapy/docs/cookbook/foundations/preparing-sequences.md

 # Prepare sequence objects

 Sequence values, order, alphabet, and identifiers are separate concepts.
 Choose the narrowest class that represents the data.
+The default protein alphabet inherited from Cogent3 is the recommended alphabet for proteins, and enables pairwise alignment and other and/or other entries to phylogenetic analysis.

 ## Input